EugeneBoondock/earth2_api_wrapper/README.md

 ## Disclaimer

 This is an unofficial API wrapper and is not affiliated with Earth2.
 Use at your own risk.

+**Important limitations:**
-The wrapper only provides read-only access to public APIs and does not include any automation features for game mechanics.
+- Only provides read-only access to public APIs
+- Does not include automation features for game mechanics
+- **Does NOT support 2FA/TOTP authentication** - only basic email/password
+- Authentication may fail if Earth2 changes their OAuth flow

+## Troubleshooting

+### Authentication Issues

+**Problem**: `e2 login` fails or `authenticate()` method returns error

+**Common causes:**
+1. **2FA/TOTP enabled**: This wrapper does NOT support 2FA
+   - **Solution**: Use manual cookie extraction (Method 3 above)

+2. **Incorrect credentials**: Double-check email and password
+   - **Solution**: Verify credentials by logging into Earth2 website manually

+3. **Earth2 OAuth changes**: Earth2 may have updated their authentication flow
+   - **Solution**: Use manual cookie extraction as a workaround

+**Problem**: "Rate limit exceeded" during authentication

+**Solution**: The wrapper limits authentication attempts to prevent abuse.
+Wait a few minutes and try again.

+### General Issues

+**Problem**: API requests fail with 401/403 errors

+**Solution**:
+1. Check if your session is still valid: `e2 check-session`
+2. Re-authenticate if needed
+3. For 2FA accounts, extract fresh cookies

 ## Support